acg-team/Bioinfo4B/Genomics/Script.md

 cd tugce/tugce_download.sh
 ls
 ```
-Next, you will edit the file.
+Next, you will see how to edit the file.
 For this we will use the vim tool:
 ```
 vim tugce_download.sh
 ```